vocalpy/vak/doc/get_started/autoannotate.md

 vak predict gy6or6_predict.toml
 ```

 That's it!
-With those four simple steps you can train neural networks and then use the
+With those five simple steps you can train neural networks,
+evaluate the train models, and then use the
 trained networks to predict annotations for vocalizations.